rahultoppur/strace-eBPF/README.md

 ./my_strace "cat hello"
 ```

 Make sure that the command you pass in is quoted.
+You need to run this command as root.

 ## Dependencies
 `strace-eBPF` is written using Python and bcc (BPF compiler collection).
 Installation pre-requisites can be found [here](https://github.com/iovisor/bcc/blob/master/INSTALL.md).
 Supporting documentation for bcc can be found [here](https://github.com/iovisor/bcc/blob/master/docs/reference_guide.md).